OpenHumans/ohjh-example-notebooks/README.md

 2. It grabs your daily walking distance & step counts.

 The step counts & daily weather are then used to correlate your daily activity with the weather records, investigating how much your physical activity depends on the local outdoor temperature and rainfall/snow conditions.

+### Analyze your *23andMe* genetic data

+#### `eye-color-and-23andme-data.ipynb`
+The [`eye-color-and-23andme-data.ipynb`](https://github.com/OpenHumans/ohjh-example-notebooks/blob/master/eye-color-and-23andme-data.ipynb) notebook compares your data to public data from [openSNP](https://opensnp.org) to explore our ability to predict eye color from genetic data.
+It compares your genetic data at a couple positions to ask: *Do you have the same eye color as people with a similar genotype?*

 ### Made your own?
 You made your own *Personal Data Notebook* and think it would be a great example for other people?
 Please be in touch with Bastian at bastian@openhumans.org.
 Or if you're a GitHub person: [Make a pull request against our Example Notebook repository](https://github.com/OpenHumans/ohjh-example-notebooks).